-By 1959 Red Barrel was the most widely distributed keg bitter in Britain.
+By 1959 Red Barrel was the most widely-distributed keg bitter in Britain.
 It was often produced by local brewers under licence.
-It was first exported to northern France and Belgium in 1962.
-In 1966 Red Barrel was brewed in Ireland for the first time, at the Murphy’s Brewery in Cork.

-The Watney brand today only exists as a brand of strong ale in Belgium.
-Mann’s Brown Ale is available nationally throughout the UK.
+The Watney brand survives today as a brand of strong ale in Belgium.
+Mann’s Brown Ale is available throughout the UK.